DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 |-OVERVIEW---------------------------------------------------------------------------------|

 Astelloy is a humble, unassuming and very resolute Rock deck, with a spin on the Gemini mechanic, aiming to push through its boundaries to truly demonstrate it is, without a shadow of a doubt, a diamond in the rough.
-It shows its true shine by applying pressure on its Material Monsters for an Xyz Summon which compresses several protection layers into an unstoppable juggernaut.
+It shows its true mettle by applying pressure on its Material Monsters for an Xyz Summon which compresses several protection layers into an unstoppable colossus.

 |-DESIGN-----------------------------------------------------------------------------------|